 Our ratings shed light on which schools are out-performing their peers when it comes to student performance, a distinction that is completely obscured with today’s rating system.

 Our ratings hold more truth, so parents can have a more balanced view on school quality when making a housing decision.

 Share our social media message to urge all the real estate search portals to utilize more balanced school ratings, and stop steering families away from diverse and global majority schools across the nation.

 Several people/organizations have recognized this problem, yet nothing has really changed.

 In the face of these compelling articles, the ratings continue to assign ratings based on straight test scores, which is akin to rating schools by the size of parents wallets with very little consideration to how effective the teachers are.

 The current ratings may be contributing to the segregation of our schools and neighborhoods.

-Our ratings elevate performing schools in diverse and global majority schools, and shift focus to school quality over parent income.
+Our ratings elevate out-performing schools in diverse and global majority schools, and shift focus to school quality over parent income.